-At the policy level as well, the study acts as a guideline for those practitioners who are involved in the regulatory organisations and departments related to tertiary education.
-Nevertheless, the research findings would help policymakers in the Ministry of Higher Education (MOHE) and relevant departments that provide education standards and guidelines and track records of academicians' achievements.
+In policy-level terms, the study may act as a guideline for those practitioners who are involved in the regulatory organisations and departments related to tertiary education.
+Nevertheless, the research findings would help policy makers in the Ministry of Higher Education (MOHE) and relevant departments that provide education standards and guidelines, and a track record of academicians' achievements.